 Tax credit certificates will be replaced by Revenue Payroll Notifications.
 You’ll need to request up-to-date RPNs from Revenue before paying employees.

 You’ll need to report payment information to the Revenue whenever you run payroll (whether it’s weekly or monthly), through one of the methods mentioned above.
 Even if you outsource payroll, you need to ensure that the information you give your provider is accurate, consistent, and meets the new requirements.

 At the end of every month, the Revenue will send you a statement detailing your payroll submissions.
 You can accept this statement, or make changes if it’s not accurate, and then pay Revenue accordingly.
-You’ll then need to pay up - check the Revenue website for due date details.
+You’ll then need to pay up.

-For more information about PAYE modernisation and Integrity Software, speak to your account manager.
+For more information about PAYE modernisation and how Integrity Software can help, reach out to us here.